 How about servicing on a car lease?

 Be aware of paying a large deposit on a car lease

-Initial payments on car lease deals are flexible, and you may decide to pay a larger deposit than you need to.
+Initial payments on car lease deals are flexible, and you may decide to pay more as a deposit than required:

-- While paying a large deposit will reduce the monthly repayments if you are in an accident, and the car was a write-off.
-No payments made towards the car will be returned.
+- While making a large deposit will reduce the monthly repayments if you are in an accident, and the car was a write-off.
+You would not receive back any payments made.

-- Your insurance would pay the price of the car but the initial rental amount paid will not be repaid, and you would be out of pocket with no car.
+- Your insurance would pay the price of the vehicle but the initial rental amount made will not be repaid, and you would be out of pocket with no car.

-If you do decide to take out a car lease, do consider the pros and cons of the size of your deposit.
+If you take out car lease finance, do consider the pros and cons of the size of your deposit.